sherr3h/FLASS-fina4350.io/_posts/2023-02-12-Kalman-Filter-on-Electricity-Prices-and-GPS-Data-2.md

 ---

-The problem formulation of Kalman Filter in the [previous post] (https://sherr3h.github.io/2023-01-28-Kalman-Filter-on-Electricity-Prices-and-GPS-Data/).
+The problem formulation of Kalman Filter in the [previous post](https://sherr3h.github.io/2023-01-28-Kalman-Filter-on-Electricity-Prices-and-GPS-Data/).